madbutter/pixio-api-starter/README.md

     *   Name it `generated-media`.
     *   Choose **Public** or **Private** (the current code expects **Public** for simplicity in displaying media URLs directly).
     *   Click "Create bucket".
-4.  **Create Edge Function:**
+4.  **Create Edge Functions:**
+    *   You need to create three edge functions for this application.
+These functions work together in a chain to handle the media generation process.

+    *   **(a) generate-media-handler Function:**
         *   Go to Edge Functions in your Supabase project dashboard.
         *   Click "New Function".
         *   Name it `generate-media-handler`.
-    *   Choose a region .
+        *   Choose a region.
         *   Click "Create function".
+        *   This function initiates media generation by submitting jobs to the Pixio API.
         *   Go to the function's settings and add a **Secret** named `COMFY_DEPLOY_API_KEY` with your Pixio API key as the value.
-    *   Copy the code from the `supabase/functions/generate-media-handler/index.ts` block in the [Supabase Edge Function](#supabase-edge-function) section below and paste it into the function editor in the Supabase UI.
+        *   Copy the code from the `supabase-functions/generate-media-handler.ts` file in your project and paste it into the function editor in the Supabase UI.
-    *   **Important:** Update the `DEPLOYMENT_IDS` object within the function code with your actual Pixio API workflow IDs for image and video generation.
+        *   **Important:** Update the `DEPLOYMENT_IDS` object within the function code with your actual Pixio API workflow IDs for different generation types:
+            ```typescript
+            const DEPLOYMENT_IDS = {
+              image: '8f96cb86-5cbb-4ad0-9837-8a79eeb5103a', // Replace with your ID
+              video: 'd07cf1d5-412c-4270-b925-ffd6416abd1c', // Replace with your ID
+              firstLastFrameVideo: '8c463102-0525-4cf1-8535-731fee0f93b4', // Replace with your ID
+            };
+            ```
         *   Deploy the function.

+    *   **(b) poll-status-handler Function:**
+        *   Click "New Function" again.
+        *   Name it `poll-status-handler`.
+        *   Choose a region.
+        *   Click "Create function".
+        *   This function checks the status of generation jobs by polling the Pixio API and triggering the next function when complete.
+        *   Copy the code from the `supabase-functions/poll-status-handler.ts` file in your project.
+        *   Add the following **Secrets**:
+            *   `SUPABASE_SERVICE_ROLE_KEY`: Your Supabase service role key
+            *   `COMFY_DEPLOY_API_KEY`: Your Pixio API key
+        *   Deploy the function.

+    *   **(c) process-result-handler Function:**
+        *   Click "New Function" again.
+        *   Name it `process-result-handler`.
+        *   Choose a region.
+        *   Click "Create function".
+        *   This function processes completed generation results by downloading the media, storing it in Supabase Storage, and updating the database.
+        *   Copy the code from the `supabase-functions/process-result-handlerts` file in your project.
+        *   Add the following **Secret**:
+            *   `SUPABASE_SERVICE_ROLE_KEY`: Your Supabase service role key
+        *   Deploy the function.

+    *   **How these functions work together:**
+        *   When a user requests media generation, your app calls the `generate-media-handler` function
+        *   The `generate-media-handler` submits the job to Pixio API and triggers the `poll-status-handler`
+        *   The `poll-status-handler` periodically checks if generation is complete, and when it is, triggers the `process-result-handler`
+        *   The `process-result-handler` downloads the completed media, stores it in your Supabase bucket, and updates the database

 5.  **Configure Authentication URLs:**
     *   Go to Authentication > URL Configuration.
     *   Set **Site URL** to `http://localhost:3000`.